BazzaCuda/MinimalistMediaPlayerX/README.md

 Good or bad, what do you like or dislike about `MMP`?
 Love it, or not what you were looking for?
 Let me know [here](https://github.com/BazzaCuda/MinimalistMediaPlayerX/discussions/47).
 I'm _**very**_ keen to hear from you.

-_Note that `openImage=browser` is the recommended setting.
-After running `mmp-install.bat`, this will take full advantage of the image library management controls in the `Image & Thumbnail Browser`._
+_Note that `openImage=browser` and `exitBrowser=exitApp` are the recommended settings.
+After running `mmp-install.bat` to register all the file extensions that `MMP` supports, this will allow you to take full advantage of the image library management controls in the `Image & Thumbnail Browser`._

 **MMP: Minimalist Media Player**